 -

 VBIOS update went well and I recommend making sure the 5080 is in a stable boot before doing any update.
 I think I did not need at first to use HackFlags since I had a few devices disabled in the BIOS.
-Flashing the BIOS and only disabling the EFI capsule update did then need 400.
-So if your install of 5080 shows Code 12 then might need 400 setting.
+If your install of 5080 shows Code 12 then might need 400 setting.
 But do not proactively add this until the Code shows up in Device Manager for the 5080 or your system might not boot.

 -